Advertisement

 • Cough or problems breathing

 Some other less common—though potentially dangerous—side effects include kidney failure, problems with fertility, and issues with the endocrine and immune systems.
-For example, certain checkpoint inhibitors impair the thyroid gland or cause it to become overactive and may similarly hamper the functioning of the adrenal gland.
+For example, both the thyroid and adrenal glands are organs that produce several important hormones.
+Certain checkpoint inhibitors impair the thyroid gland or cause it to become overactive.
+They may similarly hamper the function of the adrenal glands.
 In rare cases, checkpoint inhibitors may also cause a form of diabetes to develop.

 Immunotherapy is a constantly changing treatment that has been shown to save lives and expand opportunities for treating cancer.
-This therapy has enabled healthcare providers to treat a range of complicated, aggressive cancers and help people live longer, cancer-free.
+This therapy has enabled healthcare providers to treat a range of complicated, aggressive cancers and help people live longer.

 Article sources open article sources